edahanoam/Awesome-Summarization-Datasets/README.md

 </p>

 ## Datasets
+If you'd like to contribute a dataset, please submit a pull request.

+### Paragraph
+These datasets contain output texts composed of one or more paragraphs of coherent free text.

+### Single-sentence summary
+These are summaries ranging from a few words (like titles) to a lengthy sentence, composed of several dozens of words.
+This shape is sometimes referred to as ``extreme summarization'' or ``headline generation''.

+### Highlights
+These summaries are constructed from a few, possibly independent sentences.
+For example, they could be bullet points (e.g., from news articles).

+### Span Summarries
+These datasets use spans of text directly taken from the document as summaries.

 | Dataset Name                    | Paper                                                                                                                                                                                                                                                                                                                                                                                               | Languages                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  | Language Modality   | Domain                 | Shape        | Supervision           | Annotation Efforts   | Availability                           | Sub-Task                                                                                                 | #Samples   | Human Eval On Data       |
 |:--------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------------------|:-----------------------|:-------------|:----------------------|:---------------------|:---------------------------------------|:---------------------------------------------------------------------------------------------------------|:-----------|:-------------------------|
 | DUC 2001-2007                   | [The Document Understanding Conference (DUC)](https://duc.nist.gov/duc2007/tasks.html)                                                                                                                                                                                                                                                                                                              | English                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    | Monolingual         | News                   | Paragraph    | Dedicated             | Human                | Upon Request                           | multidocument, Query-focused,                                                                            | 45         | -                        |